hexops/fastfilter/README.md

 ## Usage

 1. Decide if you want to use `Xor8` or `Fuse8` (you probably want `Xor8`): ["Should I use xor filters or fuse filters?"](#should-i-use-xor-filters-or-fuse-filters).
 2. Convert your keys into `u64` values.
 If you have strings, structs, etc. then use something like Zig's [`std.hash_map.getAutoHashFn`](https://ziglang.org/documentation/master/std/#std;hash_map.getAutoHashFn) to convert your keys to `u64` first.
+"It is not important to have a good hash function, but collisions should be unlikely (~1/2^64)."
 3. Your keys must be unique, or else filter construction will fail.
 If you don't have unique keys, you can use the `xorfilter.AutoUnique(u64)(keys)` helper to deduplicate in typically O(N) time complexity, see the tests in `src/unique.zig` for more info.

 Here is an example: